py-vcon/py-vcon/README.md

 ##  Support

-The first lilne of support is to help your self by reading the documentation and the code.
+The first lilne of support is to help yourself by reading the documentation and the code.
 If this does not yeild results, submit an issue to the py-vcon project on github.
 We will do our best to respond.
 Commercial support is available from [SIPez](http://www.sipez.com).